 Other fitness equipment to consider

 Chafing can be an issue for runners, so investing in a specialised chafing balm and some Vaseline will help keep sore skin and blisters at bay.
 On race day, it might be worth having a dedicated race belt that will keep your number secure.
-As discovered last year, if you lose your number during the London Marathon you cannot finish the race - and someone might try to take the glory from you.
+As was found in 2018, if you lose your number during the London Marathon you cannot finish the race - and someone might try to take the glory from you.

 Finally, you’ll not just be hitting the road but also the weights.
 A pair of weight gloves are relatively inexpensive and will stop your hands from blistering or getting hard skin.
 They will also improve your grip, making it less likely that a heavy weight will slip out of your hands and cause injury.